Folkrace

-Folk racing or folkrace (jokamiesluokka; folkrace; folkreiss; folkeræs; bilcross) is a popular, inexpensive, and entry-level form of Finnish rallycross that originally comes from Finland, where it is also called jokkis or Jokamiehenluokka (everyman's class).
+Folkrace or folk racing (jokamiesluokka; folkrace; folkreiss; folkeræs; bilcross) is a popular, inexpensive, and entry-level form of Finnish rallycross that originally comes from Finland, where it is also called jokkis or Jokamiehenluokka (everyman's class).
 It is now popular across the Nordic world.

 About

 Four typical folk racing cars.
 Volvo 244 in foreground.

 A VW Beetle used as a folk racing car.